-4.1 A complete tearing solution: pulling on strongly adhering sheet
+1.4.1 A complete tearing solution : pulling on strongly adhering sheet

-We start with the case of tearing a sheet adhering strongly on a flat substrate, because the elastic energy of the system can be computed exactly (Hamm et al. 2008).
-The shape is indeed almost invariant along the direction of the fold: if adhesion dominates ($\Gamma w \gg G_c t$), the system is very close to the case of pure peeling, and we will use the results of appendix 6.1, which summarizes exact results on the peeling of an elastic beam.
+We start with the case of tearing a sheet adhering strongly on a flat substrate, because the elastic energy of the system can be computed exactly [3].
+The shape is indeed almost invariant along the direction of the fold : if adhesion dominates ( $\Gamma w \gg G_c t$ ), the system is very close to the case of pure peeling, and we will use the results in appendix 1.6.1.